mlibrary/umich-lib-ui/www/docs/glossaries.md

 A collection of shared design patterns for teams to build quality consistent interfaces.
 A bit like a LEGO kit.

-### Pattern library

-A website where design patterns are stored and documented.
-Creating and maintaining a pattern library such as this one allows the whole team to use the shared design patterns to build products with.

 ### Styles

 These are more descriptive and less tangible design patterns, such as iconography styles or colors and typography, typically used to create a certain kind of aesthetic to make your service look and feel like a U-M Library website.